View frequently asked questions about PhD Coursework component requirements.

 Do I have to take the Workshop and elective units or can I pick my own subjects outside of these?

 You must complete the Research Workshop.
-With the consent of your Advisory Committee you may be permitted to substitute 1 or 2 of the electives with a subject or subjects considered necessary for your research and at an equivalent level.
+With the consent of the Assistant Dean, you may be permitted to substitute one of the electives (not per credit points) with a subject considered necessary for your research and at an equivalent level.

-Your principal supervisor will need to email Arts Research to request that you undertake a specific subject(s) with a brief explanation of the committee's reasoning behind the request.
+You will need to obtain support from your supervisor and approval from the relevant subject coordinator, attach the evidence of support and approval in the email to Arts Research to request from the Assistant Dean that you undertake a specific subject(s) with a brief explanation of the reasoning behind the request.

 I am a part-time Doctor of Philosophy (Arts) student, what coursework should I do first?

-Our advice is that you complete your elective units in the first year of your candidature and then enrol in the Research Workshop in your second year, because the latter is more focused on preparation for Confirmation of candidature, which would be towards the end of your second year.
+Our advice is that you complete your elective units in the first year of your candidature and then enrol in the Research Workshop in your second year, because the latter is more focused on preparation for Confirmation, which would be towards the end of your second year.

 Is there an attendance requirement (do I have to attend every session of the workshop/subject?)